mnot/I-D/json-home/draft.md

 An API Home Document (or, interchangeably, "home document") uses the format described in {{RFC7159}}
 and has the media type "application/json-home".

+**Note: this media type is not final, and will change before final publication.**

 Its content consists of a root object with:

 * A "resources" member, whose value is an object that describes the resources associated with the